IoLanguage/eerie/CONTRIBUTING.md

 Description of the module.*/
 ```

-The proto definition should be started with member variables followed by
+The proto definition should be started with member variables (including getters
-initializers and then with functions ordered by their introduction in the code.
+and setters) followed by initializers and then with functions ordered by their
+introduction in the code.

 For example, if you write a method `foo`, which uses a method `bar` followed by
 `baz`, you should write them in the same order: